 In this section, we evaluate the performance of the proposed NOMA-based computation offloading scheme to confirm the theoretical analysis in the previous sections.
-In addition, we present some comparison results between our proposed algorithm and other available methods for the following scenarios:
+In addition, we present some comparison results between our proposed algorithm and other available methods for the following scenarios.

-i) Local Computing: All MDs execute their computational tasks locally via own devices.
-In other words, users will not be able to use the MEC server to perform their own processing.

-ii) Full Offloading: All MDs offload entire their computation tasks to the MEC server embedded in the MBS simultaneously where the MEC server processes these tasks on behalf of the users.
+- 1) Local Computing: All MDs execute their computational tasks locally via own devices.
+In other words, users will not be able to use the MEC server to perform their own processing. - 2) Full Offloading: All MDs offload entire their computation tasks to the MEC server embedded in the MBS simultaneously where the MEC server processes these tasks on behalf of the users. - 3) Partial Offloading: MDs are able to execute a part of their own processing tasks locally, while the rest is offloaded to the MEC server.